 |8.5 oz.||Room Temperature||3:00||2:30|

-After the bottle heats, be careful when pulling it out by the lid.
+After the bottle heats, be careful when pulling it out by the lid because it may feel hot.
 For us, the top of the bottle would feel hot (you have to grab at the top because of the bottle warmer’s shape) but the lower part where the milk is would be just warm.
 In generally, a fill of the water reservoir lasted us about 10 cycles, but that will vary based on how long you run it for.

 The reason that the bottle warmer will start to smell is that when the bottle is heated, some of the milk also evaporates and ends up settling into the machine when it condenses again.
 Even with using Dr. Brown’s bottles with their lids firmly on, we still got milk residue in our machine.
 This milk residue even got back into the water reservoir.